KickAss101/CSE-cs-GITAM-2020-24/SEM IV/CN/CN 2.md

 - The process that initiates the communication is labeled as _client_ and the process that waits to be contacted to begin the session is the _server_
 - __The Interface Between the Process and Network__
 	- Processes on different end systems communicate with each other through a software interface known as _sockets_
-	- Socket is an interface between the Application layer and Transport layer
+	- Socket is an _interface between the Application layer and Transport layer_
+	-  _TCP keeps the data in its buffer while sending and receiving the data._
 - __Addressing Processes__
 	- In a network, a host is identified by it's _IP address & a port_ number to identify the process that is in communication.
-- __TCP Buffer__
-	-
 	![[bigPic.jpg | 500]]

 __Transport Service Available to application__
 [blog - eletronicspost](https://electronicspost.com/transport-services-available-to-applications/)